Brisbane City Council

 Trees and vegetation providing themes for artwork

 Public art provides a platform for expressing local values, innovation, memory, meaning, creativity and beauty in each neighbourhood.
-SCIPs use public art to create a point of difference through improving a centre’s identity, providing a community focal point and celebrating local history and character.
+SCIPs use public art to create a point of difference by improving a centre’s identity, providing a community focal point and celebrating local history and character.

 Each SCIP engages a curator to develop the artwork strategy, which includes the local themes, outcome types, artist shortlist and locations that deliver on the design intent for a centre.
 Trees and vegetation often influence the theme of a local centre that celebrates local history and character.
 This was the case for recently delivered SCIPs at Kenmore and Cannon Hill.

-The resulting artwork ‘Growth’ by Matthew Harding was inspired by the rhythms and patterns of nature in Kenmore, which can be reflected in the growth and aspiration of community.
+The resulting artwork ‘Growth’ by Matthew Harding was inspired by the rhythms and patterns of nature in Kenmore, which can be reflected in the growth and aspiration of the community.
 The lineal form of the sculpture creates a trellis of light and shadow akin to the flicker of sunlight through a forest canopy, acting as a metaphor for our daily movements and interactions; capturing a filigree of our modern mobility.

 This art sculpture has a scale and visual presence that engages passing views from vehicles and also serves as a place-marker and precinct anchor as human scale.
-From urban design perceptive, by placing the artwork in a more pedestrian-focussed location and incorporating a level of detail, SCIP centre visitors engage close-hand viewing experience and promote gathering and interaction.
+From an urban design perceptive, by placing the artwork in a more pedestrian-focussed location and incorporating a level of detail, SCIP centre visitors engage close-hand viewing experience and promote gathering and interaction.

 At Cannon Hill, the curatorial rationale for the SCIP is Urban Folly.
 The commissioned artwork ‘Tree’ by James and Eleanor Avery is inspired by the history of Cannon Hill, where it makes reference to the naming of the suburb from the early settlers who saw fallen trees and thought they looked like cannons.